NARI Investors Have Opportunity to Lead Inari Medical, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inari Medical, Inc. ("Inari" or the "Company") (NASDAQ: NARI).
+BENSALEM, Pa., June 7, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inari Medical, Inc. ("Inari" or the "Company") (NASDAQ: NARI).

 Class Period: February 24, 2022 – February 28, 2024